azrim/ShadowBox/README.md

 ## 🤝 Contributing

-This is a hackathon/demo project.
+This is currently a demo project.
 For improvements:
 1. Fork the repository
 2. Create a feature branch
 3. Commit your changes